Facebook user Scott-Dani Pappalardo destroyed his AR-15 assault rifle by sawing it in half. His video has been viewed over 15 million times.

 Social media users responded with a cacophony of "reflective" memes, comments and thoughts on President's Day, taunting Donald Trump over his first year in office.

-"If Trump wears it, it will be invisible," one Twitter user wrote.
+"His implosion will be spectacular.
+It's starting," one Twitter user wrote.

 "Someone is insecure and it isn't Oprah," one Twitter user wrote.